Wisdom Conversations

 America is lonely.
 In a time of unprecedented digital connection, people across every generation and socioeconomic status feel isolated, nameless, and disconnected from others.

-Wisdom Conversations presented by Cornerstone University brings together Dr. Jean Twenge, a best-selling author, psychologist, and researcher on generational differences; Ms. Chaitali Sinha, a psychologist, inventor, and chief clinical R&D officer for Wysa and AI-driven mental health platform and app; Mr. David French, a best-selling author and an Opinion columnist for The New York Times; and Dr. Mark Mayfield, an award-winning author, certified master Christian coach, and mental health counselor.
+On March 13, Wisdom Conversations presented by Cornerstone University brought together Dr. Jean Twenge, a best-selling author, psychologist, and researcher on generational differences; Ms. Chaitali Sinha, a psychologist, inventor, and chief clinical R&D officer for Wysa — an AI-driven mental health platform and app; Dr. Mark Mayfield, an award-winning author, certified master Christian coach, and mental health counselor; and Dr. Sohrab Ahmari, a journalist, columnist, public intellectual, and author.

 Jean Twenge